 “He trains every day,” says dad Chris, watching him do squat-jumps in a weighted vest.
 “He’s a beast on weights.
 He’s increased his vertical by about six inches over the last year.”

-At least part of that impressive gain owes to Garrison’s ongoing work with Travis Heare, M.D., at the Center for Gait and Movement Analysis.
+At least part of that impressive gain owes to Garrison’s past work with Travis Heare, MD, at the Center for Gait and Movement Analysis.

-There, Dr. Heare uses hyper-responsive kinetic sensors, electromyography, and 3D motion capture technology to scrutinize every minute aspect of how Garrison’s muscles fire.
-In his rotated leg, Garrison’s calf muscles and quads are fused; with physical therapy and training, Dr. Heare has helped Garrison learn to maximize his stronger quads.
+There, Dr. Heare used hyper-responsive kinetic sensors, electromyography, and 3D motion capture technology to scrutinize every minute aspect of how Garrison’s muscles fire.
+In his rotated leg, Garrison’s calf muscles and quads are fused; with physical therapy and training, Dr. Heare helped Garrison learn to maximize his stronger quads.

-Though Garrison didn’t qualify this time for the 2016 Paralympic Games in Rio de Janiero, there’s always Tokyo in 2020.
+Though Garrison didn’t qualify for the 2016 Paralympic Games in Rio de Janiero, there’s always Tokyo in 2021.
 In the meantime, says Garrison, “Did you know I hold the world record in the three-legged race?”
 He cracks a smirk.
 “Just kidding — two and a half.”